alireza-saberi/chrome-extension-password-revealer/README.md

 ![Netflix](images/netflixLogIn.png)

 ## Installation
-For installing this Chrome extension, after downlowding the source codes, go to setting > Extensions in Google Chrome. and put a checkmark beside the **Developer mode**  then **Load unpacked extension...** ta-da! :bowtie:, enjoy! :sparkles::sparkles::sparkles:\
+For installing this Chrome extension, after downlowding the source codes, go to setting > Extensions in Google Chrome. and put a checkmark beside the **Developer mode**  then **Load unpacked extension...** ta-da! :bowtie:, enjoy! :sparkles::sparkles::sparkles:

 Nothing is hidden now.
-Install it on other people computer and read their passwords.
-Bank account numbers, etc.
+Install it on other people computer and read their passwords. bank account numbers, etc.
 :japanese_goblin: